 Outperforms the other well known brands such as PestStop and Acana, as well as the cheap Chinese sourced products - what you are paying for is the quality of the German Pheromones and our versatile proprietary pheromone moth trap design

 A 3 pack of natural, non-toxic, safe to use moth traps.
 For catching Clothes Moths and Carpet Moths.
+These moth traps work as wool moth traps for getting rid of sweater eating moths.
 Will not attract other species.
 Simple to use and highly effective with an impressive catch rate, due to the entire glue strip being impregnated with natural moth pheromones

 The MothPrevention® Moth Trap is a natural, non toxic and safe pheromone sticky glue moth trap with advanced pheromones to monitor and control infestations of Clothes Moths and Carpet Moths

-The MothPrevention® Clothes Moth Trap and Carpet Moth Traps work through being impregnated with a blend of different natural female moth pheromone attractants impregnated into the sticky moth trap surface.
+The MothPrevention® Clothes Moths Traps and Carpet Moths Traps work through being impregnated with a blend of different natural female moth pheromone attractants impregnated into the sticky moth trap surface.
 Adult Male Moths are attracted to the glue strip and become stuck to it.
 This does two things: